isc-projects/bind9/doc/arm/reference.rst

    The :any:`querylog` option specifies whether query logging should be active when :iscman:`named` first starts.
 If :any:`querylog` is not specified, then query logging is determined by the presence of the logging category ``queries``.
-Query logging can also be activated at runtime using the command ``rndc querylog on``, or deactivated with :option:`rndc querylog off <rndc querylog>`.
+Please note that :option:`rndc reconfig` and :option:`rndc reload` have no effect on this option, so it cannot be changed once the server is running.
+However, query logging can be activated at runtime using the command ``rndc querylog on``, or deactivated with :option:`rndc querylog off <rndc querylog>`.

 .. namedconf:statement:: check-names